Testing Times: the new ICF Credentialing system

 If you need to get back to your application – go to your ICF profile > ‘Edit profile’ > ‘My applications’ > ‘Continue application’

-- Then allow 2 days for exam review and receipt of ACC
+When you've done it - allow 2 days for exam review and receipt of ACC

-- Note – when you have your ACC, the ICF use Credly for you digital badge for LinkedIn etc
+When you have your ICF ACC, the ICF use Credly for your digital badge for LinkedIn etc

-- Plus, long after, you’ll get a snazzy badge from them (it took 6 weeks for mine to arrive in UK)
+Plus, long after, you’ll get a snazzy physical badge from them (it took 6 weeks for mine to arrive in UK)

 Reference: ICF info on ACC performance evaluation (audio recording) Note that this page is more for ACTH and Portfolio route, as the ACTP path includes this evaluation already.
 So while it’s useful reference, you can ignore several bits – you won’t need a transcript or written agreement (unless your provider asks for it); and you send the audio file to your provider, not the ICF.

-- The ICF competencies comparison chart gives excellent detail about stuff that’d mean you failed the audio recording at ACC, PCC and MCC levels.
+See the ICF info as above for excellent detail about stuff that’d mean you failed the audio recording at ACC, PCC and MCC levels.

-- Focus on confidentiality and what they want to get.
+Do focus on confidentiality, and what they want to get.

-- They’re fairly strict about the time limits – I was called out for being very slightly over, but at least it didn’t mean an instant fail.
+They’re fairly strict about the time limits – I was called out for being very slightly over (under a minute), but at least it didn’t mean an instant fail.

 The ‘Final Performance Evaluation’ session with assessor